tlhunter/node-grille/README.md

 Retrieve application data from Google Spreadsheets and store in memory.
 It's sort of like a Content Management System, but if you're storing HTML or WYSIWYG content you're doing it wrong.
+Instead, use this for storing data which needs to be easily configured, e.g. part catalogs or application tuning data.

 This does not allow for persisting data in Google Spreadsheets.